 Originally published on August 19th, 2019.
 Updated for February 9th, 2021.

+If you’re a nonprofit, you should know how to collect donor stories.
 No matter what business you’re in, it’s important to share your story with your audience.
-As a nonprofit, this is crucial to the growth and development of your organization.
-Storytelling is essential in inspiring fundraising efforts.
-It is how you connect with your potential donors and is invaluable.
+For nonprofits, this is crucial to the growth and development of your organization, as storytelling helps inspire fundraising efforts.

 All nonprofits have a story behind why they started.
 Stories that come from staff, clients and the community are helpful building tools.
 Your mission is a great thing to put out there and inspire people, but you can set your organization apart with donor stories.
 These stories can gain your organization the extra attention needed to achieve your goals.
 Follow the steps below to see how to collect donor stories and read the explanations to know why stories will help.